tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 real world.
 In order to teach this concept, I convert data into real things while still conveying the complex relationships within the data.

-This theme underlies much of [CSV Soundsystem](http://csvsoundsystem.com)'s work.
+This theme underlies much of [csv soundsystem](http://csvsoundsystem.com)'s work.
 Most of us in CSV work in journalism, so it makes sense that we're always thinking about how to make data into stories that are accessible to ordinary people.